kjakub/ruby-standard-deviation/README.md

 [![Circle CI](https://circleci.com/gh/corybuecker/ruby-standard-deviation.svg?style=svg)](https://circleci.com/gh/corybuecker/ruby-standard-deviation)

 This is a native extension to Ruby that adds a standard deviation calculation to the Array class.

+Check the CircleCI build to see the currently supported versions of Ruby.
+This list will match whatever versions are specified at https://www.ruby-lang.org/en/downloads/.

 It is much more performant than calculating the standard deviation with pure Ruby.
 For a comparison, run the benchmarks with rake.

     bench_native_extension    0.057660  0.048161  0.054150  0.049357  0.048524
     bench_pure_ruby           0.267613  0.269168  0.289011  0.271467  0.279694